EM-87/RGBW-31/Documentation/Software.md

 Turn off fast and turn on to the last color.

 #### allon:
-All colors on to the higest level.
+All colors on to the highest level.

 #### alloff:
 All colors off.